PGCE - School Direct Primary

 Our partner schools include a range of settings from rural to inner city.
 You will practice teaching at least two schools and across two key stages based on your entry pathway.

 The course is designed with periods in University where you will: develop a Masters' level understanding for the complex nature of teaching and learning; be taught be expert University tutors; and come together in peer group subject communities to reflect on your professional development as a trainee teacher.
-You will be allocated a personal Pedagogy and Management (PAM) tutor who will oversee your training journey and act as one of the key links in this.
+You will be allocated a personal Pedagogy and Professional Practice (PPP) tutor who will oversee your training journey and act as one of the key links in this.

 In each school you will be supported by a Lead Mentor, as well as your class teacher and University Supervisory Tutor.
 Your progress will be supported and developed by this key team as part of a three way tripartite model, underpinned by professional dialogue between Trainee, School and University.
 You will receive an inspiring range of additional professional development across your training for example Early Years conferences, training in Child Exploitation and Online Protection (CEOPS) trips and recognised external speakers.
 Your progress and development will be regularly reviewed with additional support and enrichment and extension for high performing trainees.
 Throughout your training your Reflective Portfolio (RP) will enable you to gather evidence of your professional development against the Teaching Standards Parts1 and 2.

 Meet the team

 Here are a few members of the department who currently teach on this course: